Vizir/carnival/README.md

 ```
 ## Menu

-The menu of the carnival can be configured in the carnival\_initializers.rb file
+The menu of the carnival can be configured in the 'config\initializers\carnival_initializers.rb' file

 Ex: